cicciocanestro/cleanup-galaxybook/README.md

 ## 📄 License

-This project is provided as-is for personal use.
-Use at your own discretion.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**TL;DR**: You can use, modify, distribute, and even sell this software freely.
+Just keep the original copyright notice.